PEAN: A Diffusion-Based Prior-Enhanced Attention Network for Scene Text Image Super-Resolution: Experiments

-\textbf{Text Prior and the Enhancement Module.} We conduct experiments to verify the importance of incorporating the text prior and the enhancement module into our model.
+We conduct experiments to verify the importance of incorporating the text prior and the enhancement module into our model.
 The results shown in \tablename~\ref{tab:tab3} justify that the introduction of the text prior can improve the performance of the SR process.
 However, this primary text prior from LR images is not robust enough to guide the SR network to generate SR images with high semantic accuracy.
-Nevertheless, our proposed TPEM is able to produce the ETP, which significantly improves the performance over the text prior-based model among all subsets by \textbf{+6.8} on average.
+Considering that TP-HR can serve as a powerful alternative for guidance, we conduct an exploratory experiment wherein we substitute TP-LR with TP-HR.
+Results shown in the last row of the table demonstrate that leveraging the powerful prior information from HR images can significantly boost the performance of text prior-based STISR methods.
+This observation motivates us to design a module aimed at enhancing the primary text prior from LR images, thereby providing further guidance to the SR network for generating images with high semantic accuracy.
+Results displayed in the table indicate that our proposed TPEM is able to produce the ETP, which significantly improves the performance over the model with TP-LR among all subsets by \textbf{+6.8} on average.

-Since previous works such as~\cite{zhao2022scene} introduce a Language Model (LM)~\cite{fang2021read} to rectify the text prior, here we compare the TPEM with several LMs used in other tasks of scene text images.
-Among them, GSRM is an autoregressive-based LM proposed by SRN~\cite{yu2020towards}, while PD is the parallel Transformer decoder in PIMNet~\cite{qiao2021pimnet} based on an easy-first decoding strategy.
-BCN~\cite{fang2021read} is the autoencoding-based LM applied in C3-STISR~\cite{zhao2022scene}, initially proposed in ABINet~\cite{fang2021read}.
-Experimental results are shown in \tablename~\ref{tab:tab7}, from which we can conclude that the employment of the diffusion-based TPEM brings more performance gain compared with other variants.
-This can be attributed to the powerful distribution mapping capability of diffusion models.